przemekciacka/time_tracker_live/NOTES.md

 - ⚠️ You can't set cookies when using LiveView.
 It operates over websocket and doesn't have access to request/response.
 - GenServer keeps its state until application is running.
 - Any change to supervisor tree in `application.ex` requires application restart.
+- I'm used to TypeScript and miss some of the intellisens code features